YikeShen/yikeshen.github.io/_pages/about.md

 ## 2. Precision computational environmental health

 ![](MLdirection_121822.png)
-*This section is the major collaboration with my colleague Dr. Feng Gao\
+##### This section employ various novel machine learning and deep learning models to tackle environmental health problems.
+The work from this section is the major collaboration with my colleague Dr. Feng Gao.

 ### Exposure assessment and toxicity

-2. Harnessing high-dimensional chemical and omics data\
+Accurate prediction of fate and transport of contaminants in the environment is a critical step in chemical risk assessment.I am interested in systematically predicting toxicity and understanding properties of interest using novel machine learning and deep learning models.
+Our work includes: 1) predict pesticide dissipation half-life intervals in plants using molecular fingerprints [Shen et al., 2022.
+Journal of Hazardous Materials](https://doi.org/10.1016/j.jhazmat.2022.129177); 2) predict chemical ecotoxicity by learning latent space chemical representations [Gao, ......, Shen*.
+2022.
+Environment International](https://doi.org/10.1016/j.envint.2022.107224).
+3) predict bioaccumulation of organic contaminants in plant roots from soils [Gao and Shen et al., 2022.
+Journal of Hazardous Materials](https://doi.org/10.1016/j.jhazmat.2021.127437); [Gao et al., 2021.
+Environmental Science & Technology](https://doi.org/10.1021/acs.est.1c02376);

+### Moleculear biomarkers and health outcomes
 High dimensional data are becoming increasingly common in environmental and biomedical research (e.g., omics).
 While we obtain much more information from high-dimensional data, they may contain redundant information.
 Therefore, the ability to learn from high-dimensional data is challenging.
-I have developed deep learning models such as autoencoder models to learn latent space chemical representations to predict chemical ecotoxicity [Gao, ......, Shen*.
-2022.
-Environment International](https://doi.org/10.1016/j.envint.2022.107224).
-I also developed a AESur: autoencoder survival analysis model to assist early prediction of coronary heart disease [Shen et al., manuscript in prepration]().
-Future works include exposomics, metagenomics, etc.
+We developed a deep learning autoencoder survival analysis model – AESurv to assist accurate early prediction of coronary heart disease from high dimensional epigenomics data [Shen et al., manuscript in prepration]().
+Future works include integrating metagenomics, metatranscriptomics, exposomics, etc.

-3. Exploring the fate and transport of contaminants in the environment\
-Accurate prediction of fate and transport of contaminants in the environment is a critical step in chemical risk assessment.
-I am interested in systematically predicting toxicity and understanding properties of interest with the help of machine learning, deep learning, and experiments.
-My work includes: 1) predicted pesticide dissipation half-life intervals in plants using molecular fingerprints [Shen et al., 2022.
-Journal of Hazardous Materials](https://doi.org/10.1016/j.jhazmat.2022.129177); 2) predicted bioaccumulation of organic contaminants in plant roots from soils [Gao and Shen et al., 2022.
-Journal of Hazardous Materials](https://doi.org/10.1016/j.jhazmat.2021.127437); [Gao et al., 2021.
-Environmental Science & Technology](https://doi.org/10.1021/acs.est.1c02376); 3) conducted a laboratory experiment on comparing root concentration factors of antibiotics for lettuce measured in rhizosphere and bulk soils [Shen et al., 2021.
-Chemosphere](https://doi.org/10.1016/j.chemosphere.2020.127677).

-4. Network analysis in epidemiology cohort studies.\
-Exciting updates are coming soon [Shen et al., manuscript in prepration]().
+### Knowledge-driven discovery
+Contemporary environmental health sciences draw on large-scale longitudinal studies to understand the impact of environmental exposures and lifestyle factors on the risk of disease and identify potential underlying mechanisms.
+In such studies, cohorts of individuals are assembled and followed up over time.
+Each cohort generates hundreds of publications, which are typically not coherently organized nor summarized, hence limiting knowledge-driven dissemination.
+Hence, we developed Cohort Network, a multi-layer knowledge graph approach to extract exposures, outcomes, and their connections.
+Exciting updates are coming soon [Shen et al., manuscript under review]().
 Stay tuned!

 I support open and transparent research, all code for my publications (leading and/or corresponding authors) are available at my [GitHub Repository](https://github.com/YikeShen?tab=repositories); \
 list of my [publications](https://scholar.google.com/citations?hl=en&user=hLvLhVcAAAAJ&view_op=list_works&sortby=pubdate);\